lancedb/vectordb-recipes/README.md

 Examples are available as:
 * **Colab notebooks** - that builds the application is stages allowing you to investigate results at every intermediate stage.
 * **Python scripts** - for cases where you'd like directly to use the file or snippets to integrate in your application
-* **JS/TS scripts** - Some examples are written using lancedb's native js library that allows you to run vector search right inside your brower!
+* **JS/TS scripts** - Some examples are written using lancedb's native js library!
 These script/snippets can also be directly integrated in your web applications.

 If you're looking for in-depth tutorial-like examples, checkout the [tutorials](#tutorials) section!